 Hold your swift horses guys.

-This is another one of the many pyramid schemes run by a guy called Peter Wolfing.
-On the front end, you are made to believe that you are buying genuine digital training materials but soon you realize that you have entered into a pyramid scheme.
+This is another one of the many schemes run by a guy called Peter Wolfing.
+On the front end, you are made to believe that you are buying genuine digital training materials but soon you realize that you have entered into something resembling a pyramid scheme.
+But is it, though?

-Their products are low quality to say the least.
+Their products quality is questionable to say the least.
 They use these as fronts to make it look like a genuine program.
-However, the deep dark secret is that they are running a shady MLM.
+However, as you dive deeper into research it looks like these guys are running a shady MLM.

 Who Is The Guy Behind Easy1up?